met4citizen/Hypergraph/README.md

 ## Rules

-The default rewriting rule can be changed by clicking the button `RULE` and processed by clicking `RUN`.
+Change the rewriting rule by clicking `RULE`.
+Run the rule by clicking `RUN`.
 Settings include different rule/event orderings and maximum number of rewriting events (size).

-A simple example of a hypergraph rewriting rule:
+An example of a hypergraph rewriting rule:

 ```
 (1,1,2)(2,3,4)->(1,5,4)(2,5,3)(5,5,4)